Order of Visit: High Point # 48

 Day 1 – Mystic Lake to Oasis Camp

-The second issue to stymie our progress us was the rain.
-I’d checked our weather forecast on mountain-forecast.com before we left town, so I knew we’d probably get some heavy rain up (up to 0.5″) on Froze-to-Death Plateau this afternoon.
+The second issue to stymie our progress was the rain.
+I’d checked our weather forecast on mountain-forecast.com before we left town, so I knew we’d probably get some heavy rain (up to 0.5″) on Froze-to-Death Plateau this afternoon.
 But that inclement weather wasn’t expected to roll in until around 2 pm.

 Apparently the weather gods changed their mind though, because black ominous clouds rolled in over the Beartooth Mountains around 8:20 am, and then the skies opened up for a good 20 minutes as we made our way up the dirt roads.